TheMEMOLab/Bio326-NMBU/Doc/CaseStudyMetaGBion326.md

 ![PP](https://github.com/TheMEMOLab/Bio326-NMBU/blob/main/images/ViolinAndHeatmap.png)

-# Working with Bio326 Metagenomes
+# The Bio326 Metagenomes: A tale of who is there and what are they doing?

 Last session we found the data generated in this course BIO326_2025 it is indeed usable.
 So now we can follow the following pipeline to recover MAGs and predict Taxonomy (who is there?) and Functional annotation (What are they doing?).